Rigdzin Düpa Sādhana

 khyepar ngayab langké ling

-And especially from Cāmaradvīpa5
+And above all from Cāmaradvīpa5

 ཟངས་མདོག་དཔལ་གྱི་རི་བོ་ནས༔